-Oil prices peaked at almost $150 Dollars a barrel in July 2008 and fell sharply in the second half of 2008 as the global financial crisis hit.
+Oil prices peaked at almost $150 a barrel in July 2008 and fell sharply in the second half of 2008 to a low of below $40 as the global financial crisis hit.

 Most oil prices are quoted in cash terms (not inflation adjusted) even in relatively long time series.
 This generally means that when prices are compared over time increases are overstated and price falls understated.
 This is much less of a problem over short periods, especially as the price of oil has an important impact on underlying inflation.
-However, when prices are being compared over a number of decades and direct comparisons are being made then a series using real prices gives a more meaningful picture.
+However, when prices are being compared over a number of decades and direct comparisons are being made –such as, is today’s oil price the highest ever? –then a series using real prices gives a more meaningful picture.
 The daily prices in this note are given in cash terms, the monthly and annual data are presented in both real and cash terms.